psyoptix/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 ## DH-Based KEM {#dhkem}

 Suppose we are given a KDF, and the following interface to a cyclic group `G`.
-Implementations of this interface based on the P-256, P-384 and the
-P-521 family of NIST curves as well as the Edwards25519 and Edwards448 curves are described in in {{ciphersuites}}.
+Implementations of this interface based on the P-256, P-384 and the P-521 family of NIST curves as well as the Edwards25519 and Edwards448 curves are described in
+{{ciphersuites}}.

 * Data Types:
   - element of field `F` : finite field of “scalars”.